sderek/CUDAAdvisor/README.md

 `add_subdirectory(CUDAAdvisor)`

 Go to the top level of your LLVM build directory and rebuild, you should get a new file `lib/LLVMCudaAdvisor.so`.
-You are able use the **opt** tool to access it.
+You are able to use the **opt** tool to access it.
 There is an exmple in `src/` subdirectory and a template is provided.

 ## Paper
 [CGO'18] CUDAAdvisor: LLVM-based Runtime Profiling for Modern GPUs